 - Should the moon pool have a hull door that can be closed, then prior to and following closure, the moon pool must be monitored continuously by a dedicated crew observer with no other tasks to ensure that no individual protected species is present in the moon pool area.
-If visibility is not clear to the hull door from above (e.g., turbidity or low light), 30 minutes of monitoring is required prior to hull door closure. - If a protected species is observed in the moon pool prior to closure of the hull door, the hull door must not be closed, to the extent practicable.
-If the observed animal leaves the moon pool, the operator may commence closure.
-If the observed animal remains in the moon pool, contact BSEE prior to closure of the hull doors according to reporting requirements (see below under Reporting of Observations of Protected Species within an Enclosed Moon Pool). - NMFS SLACK-LINE PRECAUTIONS AND REPORTING REQUIREMENT: If operations require the use of flexible, small diameter (< 2 inch) lines to support operations (with or without divers), operators/contractors must reduce the slack in the lines, to the extent practicable, to prevent accidental entanglement of protected species (i.e., species protected under the ESA and/or MMPA).
-This may include tether lines attached to remotely operated equipment.
-The requirements below must be followed for any activities entailing use of flexible, small diameter lines that will not remain continuously taut, except under circumstances when complying with these requirements would put the safety of divers, crew, or the vessel at risk: - Operators must utilize tensioning tools and/or other appropriate procedures to reduce unnecessary looseness in the lines and/or potential looping. - The lines must remain taut, as long as additional safety risks are not created by this action. - A line tender must be present at all times during dive operations and must monitor the line(s) the entire time a diver is in the water.
+If visibility is not clear to the hull door from above (e.g., turbidity or low light), 30 minutes of monitoring is required prior to hull door closure. - If a protected species is observed in the moon pool prior to closure of the hull door, the hull door must not be closed, except for human safety considerations.
+Once the observed animal leaves the moon pool, the operator may commence closure.
+If the observed animal remains in the moon pool after closure, contact NMFS or BSEE prior to the closure of the hull doors according to reporting requirements (see Reporting Requirements). - SLACK-LINE PRECAUTIONS: If operations require the use of flexible, small diameter (< 2 inch) lines to support operations (with or without divers), operators/contractors must reduce the slack in the lines, except for human safety considerations, to prevent accidental entanglement of protected species (i.e. species protected under the Endangered Species Act and/or Marine Mammal Protection Act).
+This requirement includes tether lines attached to remotely operated equipment.
+The requirements below must be followed for any activities entailing use of flexible, small diameter lines that will not remain continuously taut, except when complying with these requirements would put the safety of divers, crew or the vessel at risk: